jbeneliezer/uv_tech/README.md

 Senior Design:
-Basically a wearable uv detector with bluetooth and mobile app.
+Wearable uv detector with bluetooth and mobile app.